For months I have been wanting to add either a subway tile or a brick back-splash to my kitchen.

 I did not do the project this way.

 I cut each section as I went, matching up each section with the matching brick pattern.

 I left 1″- 2″ at top and bottom just to allow for matching up.

 The pattern repeats every 24 inches, so there will be wasted paper.

 I knocked this project out in about 3 hours, this includes a couple of short breaks.

 So let’s look at the before and after:

 Before: Cabinet area back-splash looks ok but BLAH!

-After: I really like the look of the faux brick back-splash and it really brightens up this space.
+After: The faux brick back-splash brightens up this space.

 As for cleaning so far the splashes (such as spaghetti sauce by the stove) wiped right off.